New Bern Bears: 1937 to 1941: Coastal Plain League

-1946 to 1952
+1946 to 1952: Coastal Plain League

 The 1946 New Bern Bears returned to play after the Coastal Plain League was idle in the 1942–1945 seasons due to World War II.
-The Bears ended the regular season with a 57–86 record, placing 7th in the eight–team league standings and missing the playoffs.
+The Bears ended the regular season with a 57–86 record, placing seventh in the eight–team league standings and missing the playoffs.
 The 1946 manager was Abe White.

-The New Bern Bears placed 4th in the 1947 Coastal Plain League standings.
+The New Bern Bears placed fourth in the 1947 Coastal Plain League standings.
 The Bears' regular season record of 73–66 advanced the team to the Coastal Plain League playoffs, playing under managers Jake Daniel, Harry Soufas, Tom Murray and Worlise Knowles.
 In the playoffs, the Wilson Tobs defeated New Bern 4 games to 1.

 The 1948 New Bern Bears did not qualify for the Coastal Plain League playoffs.
-The Bears placed 5th and finished the regular season with a 69–70 record.
+The Bears placed fifth and finished the regular season with a 69–70 record.
 The team was managed by Harry Soufas, Tal Abernathy and Winston Palmer.

 The 1949 New Bern Bears returned to the Coastal Plain League playoffs.
-The Bears finished the regular season with a 73–66 record, placing 3rd in the Coastal Plain League under manager Bull Hamons.
-In the 1st round of the 1949 Coastal Plain League playoffs, New Bern was defeated by the Kinston Eagles 4 games 2.
+The Bears finished the regular season with a 73–66 record, placing third in the Coastal Plain League under manager Bull Hamons.
+In the first round of the 1949 Coastal Plain League playoffs, New Bern was defeated by the Kinston Eagles 4 games 2.